 An election can be called before a budget is passed

-In the spring of 2017, there is much speculation about whether the McNeil government will call an election shortly after introducing a budget on Thursday, April 27th.
-[Postscript: In fact, a general election was called three days after the budget was introduced.
-Election day is May 30, 2017.]
+In the spring of 2017, there was much speculation about whether the McNeil government would call an election shortly after introducing a budget on Thursday, April 27th.
+In fact, a general election was called three days after the budget was introduced.
+Election day was May 30, 2017.

 In 2006, the Progressive Conservative government of Rodney MacDonald introduced a budget and then called an election.
 In 2009, the MacDonald government was defeated on a confidence vote before the budget could be put to a vote.